Jewel of the Russian Far East Dates & Rates

 dates & prices

 Prices quoted are per person in US$.
 Fuel surcharge may apply in the event of significant fuel price increases.
-Additional charges includes private charter flight Nome to Anadyr $1,000 per person.
+Additional charges include local payments of US $500, and private charter flight Nome to Anadyr at US $1,000 per person.

 Day 0 Nome